18F/PriceHistoryGUI/README.md

 * Install the MorrisDataDecorator following the instructions found there.
 This project has automated unit tests.
 It implements a website, which you might wish to briefly bring up in bottle to be assured that it works, but really we are using it of the API definition and some back-end implementation.
 * Create a "logs" directory parallel to MorrisDataDecorator, PricesPaidAPI, and PricesPaidGUI.
+* Create an empty __init__.py file parallel to MorrisDataDecorator, PricesPaidAPI, and PricesPaidGUI.
 * Install the PricesPaidAPI following the instructions found there.
 * Install the PricesPaidGUI following the instructions found here.
 * Copy the the file in PricesPaidGUI/docs/Example.ppGuiConfig.py into PricesPaidGUI/ppGuiConfig.py and edit it appropriately.